Biswajit-Mukherjee/create-frmwk/README.md

     └── index.html
 ```

-- Once the setup is finished, run the following command
+- Once the setup is finished, run the following command to start the server

 ```bash
 npm start